Special regime for group taxation

 - The dominant company is incorporated as a limited liability company.

 The PTA is entitled to adjust taxable income if the taxpayer and another individual or entity, due to their special relationship, have established particular conditions that diverge from the conditions normally agreed upon between independent entities and distort the results that would arise if those relations were at arm's length.
-Portugal's transfer pricing legislation broadly follows the Organisation for Economic Co-operation and Development (OECD) guidelines.
+Portugal's transfer pricing legislation broadly follows the OECD guidelines.

 An advance pricing agreement (APA) mechanism allows taxpayers and the PTA to establish agreements on a taxpayer’s future transfer pricing policy.
 This aims to guarantee compliance with the arm's-length principle.
 This regime applies to transactions carried out with related parties and between a PE and the respective head office.